videlais/learning-react/README.md

 # Learning React

 This is an "open source" textbook.
-Remixing, reusing, and improving it through pull requests are *highly encouraged*.
-In fact, there is a [TODO list](TODO.md) for what is being worked on next.
+Remixing, reusing, or improving it through pull requests is *highly encouraged*.
+In fact, if you want to help add content, there is a [TODO list](TODO.md) for what is being worked on next.

 ## Table of Contents